umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/SMTP-settings/index.md

 To configure your SMTP service, enter the following details:

+* **From**: The default address emails will be sent from.
-* **Host**: IP address or hostname for your SMTP service
+* **Host**: IP address or hostname for your SMTP service.
+* **Port**: The port of the SMTP host.
+* **SecureSocketOptions**: Allows you to specify what security should be used for the connection sending the email.
-* **Username**: Your username for the SMTP service
+* **Username**: Your username for the SMTP service.
-* **Password**: The password you use to access your SMTP service
+* **Password**: The password you use to access your SMTP service.

 Once you've configured these settings for your SMTP service, you can send emails from your Umbraco Cloud project.
+For more information on SMTP configuration, see the [Global Settings](../../../Reference/Configuration/GlobalSettings/index.md) article

 :::note
 You can test if you've configured your SMTP service correctly by running a [Health Check](https://our.umbraco.com/Documentation/Extending/Healthcheck/) from the Umbraco Backoffice.